-Let’s take a look at how a fair credit score happens, as well as what steps you can take to understand that score, so you can increase your chances of being approved for credit cards with lower interest rates and other benefits.
+Let’s take a look at how you might receive a fair credit score, how it may affect you as well as what steps you can take to improve that score.

 What’s considered a fair credit score?